AdobeDocs/learning-manager.en/help/migrated/integrate-aem-captivate-prime.md

 # Integrate Learning Manager with AEM

-Captivate Prime Learning Programs are renamed to Learning Paths.
+Learning Manager Learning Programs are renamed to Learning Paths.
 This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

 ## Overview {#overview}

-Captivate Prime is Learning Management System with a built-in Learning Content Management System.
+Learning Manager is Learning Management System with a built-in Learning Content Management System.
 Users manage their learning content by uploading it to Prime, so that Prime performs the versioning, allocation to courses, defining the visibility to learners , tracking the consumption and reporting back to administrators.

 However there are users who store and manage their content on asset management systems.
 The content then gets repurposed for various other functions.